Don’t Toss These 50 Things—Repurpose Them Instead!

 Purchasing cotton rags for painting, cleaning or dusting projects can get expensive.
 Make your own rags for free using old T-shirts and other unused garments.
 A few minutes with a pair of scissors or utility knife set up like this is all it takes to convert unwanted clothing into useful rags.

-Check out these 22 cheap ways to make stuff last longer.
+Discover these cheap ways to make stuff last longer.

 Packing peanuts aren’t going to go into your curbside pickup container but places like UPS and other shipping retailers will accept packing peanuts for recycling.